 "But What Is the Internet?
 An Ontological Guide to Writing, Talking, and Thinking About the Digital World"

 Virginia Heffernan is a journalist, critic, and author, most recently of Magic and Loss: The Internet as Art (Simon & Schuster, 2016).
 She is also a host of Trumpcast, a podcast from Slate and Panoply.
 She writes the “Signs & Symbols” column for Fast Company and writes regularly for for POLITICO, The New York Times, WIRED, and many more publications.

-"Standing Rock & the Seventh Generation: An Economics for Us All"
+"Standing Rock & the Seventh Generation: An Economics for Us All" (Video of full lecture)

 On the 96th day of the Trump Era, we welcome Anishinaabekwe activist, writer, and political leader Winona LaDuke to help us understand this moment in history and speak about ongoing efforts toward social, cultural, and environmental justice.
 LaDuke will address the interrelated issues of energy, food sovereignty, Native Rights, and an economics for the 99%.
 And she’ll offer ideas about what we can do to come together, address climate justice, and move North America toward a sustainable, post-carbon economy.

 "Create Dangerously" Edwidge Danticat, who emigrated from Haiti to Brooklyn at age 12, is the author of numerous books, including Claire of the Sea Light, a New York Times notable book; Brother, I’m Dying, a National Book Critics Circle Award winner and Create Dangerously: The Immigrant Artist at Work, winner of the Caribbean Writers Grand Prize for Literature.
 The recipient of a MacArthur Fellowship, Danticat has been published in The New Yorker, The New York Times, and elsewhere.